forestryio/forestry.io/hugo/content/blog/how-to-use-hugo-s-image-processing-with-forestry.md

 {{% warning %}}

 There's an unfortunate side effect of this: you will now see **Uploads** under your content menu in the Forestry CMS.
 This is because both Hugo and Forestry treat this folder as a content section.
+This will be fixed in a future update.

 {{% /warning %}}